 That’s because from the second they click on your website, they start to evaluate how well you communicate, and how effectively you are at meeting their needs.
 This is known in website development terms as your User Experience (UX).

-Is UX the same as the user interface (UI)?
+But what is UX and is it the same as the user interface (UI)?